PoCInnovation/Workshops/p2p/7.Voting-system/README.md

 ### 📌 **Tasks**:

 - Using Anvil and forge, deploy your smart contract on a local testnet.
+>💡 On a successful deployment, contract address appear next to the `deployed to` field.

 - Paste the address of your deployed contract into the environment file at the root of the dApp folder named `VITE_ADDRESS`.

 ### ✔️ **Validation**: